Elvric/ClassNotes/Fall2018/Comp330.md

 For every non-empty subset
 $$ U \subseteq W \land U \not = \emptyset \\
 \exists u_0 \in U$$
-Such that uo is minimal
+Such that uo is least

 ##### Example 4
 $$\mathbb{N}, \leq$$
 $$\mathbb{R}, \leq$$
 The first one is well founded the second one is not.
-A well founded total order is called a well order.
+A well founded total order is called a __well order__.
-If an order is not well founded there are infinitly long strictly descending sequences.
+If an order is not __well founded__ there are infinitly long strictly descending sequences.

 ## Induction
 Induction works if and only if the order is well founded